Joo Chiat Road: History

 Before 1917, Joo Chiat Road was known as the Confederate Estate Road.
 At that time, most of the land in the area belonged to the Little family.
 The road name changed after Chew Joo Chiat (周如切 (Zhōu Rúqiè, Chiu Jû-chhiat)), a famous prominent ethnic Chinese businessman of Peranakan descent who became the owner of most of the land in the area around Joo Chiat Road.
-Chew bought land from the Alsagoff family as well as the Little family to plant spices, such as nutmeg, gambier and pepper which were in great demand by Europeans.
+Chew bought land from the Alsagoff family as well as the Little family to plant spices, such as nutmeg, gambier, and pepper which were in great demand by Europeans.

-In 1903, Chew added more land to his plantation by purchasing more than an acre of land for $35,000/- from Henry William Crane.
+In 1903, Chew added more land to his plantation by purchasing more than an acre of land for $35,000 from Henry William Crane.
 Later, he turned all his land into coconut plantations when copra became a cash crop.
 His foresight and business acumen made him a wealthy land owner.
 In 1913, he bought at auction 5 freehold building allotments fronting the Confederate Estate Road to further increase his land holding.
 In early 1917 Joo Chiat Road was still a cart track going through Chew's plantation, and as such it was a private road maintained by him.
 Transportation of local produce was by bullock carts.
 Joo Chiat area was then under the jurisdiction of the Rural Board.

 When the Municipal Limit extended into Joo Chiat Road, the Municipality wanted to construct a road for motor vehicles from Geylang Serai to the beach and offered to buy the stretch of Chew's land (the Confederate Estate Road) to construct a road for motor vehicles.
 Chew saw the benefit of a transport infrastructure going through his land, and bequeathed the road to the authority without compensation.
 For his generosity, the road was named after him: Joo Chiat Road.
 As more people moved into area around Joo Chiat Road, especially along East Coast Road, there was a big demand for housing.
 Chew divided his land into building lots and sold them to developers to build houses.
-Subsequent establishment of some of Singapore’s earliest season houses and holiday bungalows resulted in Joo Chiat becoming a wealthy and upper middle class suburb with a relaxing and scenic locale.
+Subsequent establishment of some of Singapore's earliest season houses and holiday bungalows resulted in Joo Chiat becoming a wealthy and upper middle class suburb with a relaxing and scenic locale.

 Today, Joo Chiat Road is best known for its colourful rows of traditional Peranakan shophouses, dating back to the 1920s and 1930s, that line the narrow street.
-Joo Chiat’s development began with attendant amenities and an electric tramway was built between the Joo Chiat-Changi Market and Tanjong Pagar.
+Joo Chiat's development began with attendant amenities and an electric tramway was built between the Joo Chiat-Changi Market and Tanjong Pagar.

 Chew Joo Chiat was known as King of Katong after his death on 5 February 1926.
-Madam Chew Quee Neo, who was the daughter of Chew Joo Chiat donated a piece of land to built a Theravada Buddhist temple known as "Mangala Vihara" in 1959 which is cater for the Peranakan Buddhist community.
+Madam Chew Quee Neo, who was the daughter of Chew Joo Chiat, donated a piece of land to build a Theravada Buddhist temple known as "Mangala Vihara" in 1959 which is catered for the Peranakan Buddhist community.

+In 1921, Masjid Kassim was built at Joo Chiat through waqf donations from a Muslim merchant, Ahna Mohammed Kassim.